SAME-SEX MARRIAGE AND THE CONCEPTION OF CHILDREN

 In 2012 I wrote an article about same-sex marriage in which, instead of saying what I thought ought to be the relevant laws regarding the conception of children (as I now do above) I accepted as a given that it was, unfortunately, legal to use anonymously donated sperm or egg to conceive a child and focused on why, in that case, same-sex marriage was a bad idea.
-In that article I discussed in some detail the psychological pain that children suffered into adulthood when they did not know their biological mother or biological father, and included many links to websites or articles by such children in which they expressed their feelings eloquently.
-Here are links to the parts of my article that contain this material:
+In that article I discussed in some detail (in the section sub-titled "But you do care about equality!" and in the footnotes) the psychological pain that children suffered into adulthood when they did not know their biological mother or biological father, and included many links to websites or articles by such children in which they expressed their feelings eloquently.

 I have written a very substantive explanation and defense of the view presented here in the chapter on same-sex marriage in my book, Divide and Rule: The 'Left vs. Right' Trap.
 It is available here as an e-book or paperback, and can be borrowed for free from your local library as an e-book (details here).
 If one has not yet read this chapter, then one cannot claim to have an INFORMED disagreement with the view expressed here.
 The ruling class has promoted a public discourse about same-sex marriage that was designed to exclude any consideration of the implications it has for a child's right to know and be known by both of its biological parents and why that is important.
 This public discourse was designed to be divisive, by declaring that the only question was whether to be for "equality" or for bigotry (e.g., Bible fundamentalism).
 As a result, most people have not experienced any discussion about the role of marriage in society as it relates to the welfare of children.